BLOG

 Annual Skills and Workforce Report 2025

 Greece controls 21% of world shipping tonnage.
-IMO decarbonisation targets are creating demand for alternative fuel propulsion expertise not yet available in domestic supply.
-Informed the shipping and maritime technology ranking.
+IMO decarbonisation targets creating demand for alternative fuel propulsion expertise not yet available domestically.

 View source →